speveril/cozy/readme.md

     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - **=== RELEASE 0.1 - SIMPLEQUEST, RPGKIT, BASIC FUNCTIONALITY ===**
 - Bugs/Unsorted
+    - Move "ControlStack" idea into core
+- Project Manager
-    - Use FontAwesome icons in the project manager
+    - Use FontAwesome icons
+    - Make browser NOT close the currently active game
+        - or just revisit the whole browser interface in general
+    - Manager should only run one game at a time, or at least only one copy of a particular game
+- Infrastructure
+    - If a project has a `build.js`/`build.ts`, run it after TS compilation
+    - Should be able to refresh/reset; the way the message waiting works, this doesn't work the way it should
+- Cozy.Sprite
     - change Sprite direction accessors to have degree and radian variants, reading/writing a single internal format and converting as necessary
     - Need to figure out hierarchical/multilayer sprites
         - Give Sprite a Container, put itself in the container and add THAT to the layer's container, then all children sprites can go in there afterward
         - Do I need/want a true hierarchy, or just layers?
     - Support a 'keep' direction or something on sprite animation angles -- just keep playing the same direction as before
-    - Make browser NOT close the currently active game
-        - or just revisit the whole browser interface in general
-    - If a project has a `build.js`/`build.ts`, run it after TS compilation
-    - Manager should only run one game at a time, or at least only one copy of a particular game
-    - Should be able to refresh/reset; the way the message waiting works, this doesn't work the way it should
 - Testing
     - Investigate this
 - Data Editor